 CleanCut relies on an energy model obtained through hardware-assisted profiling.
 The model estimates the energy consumption of each basic block at near maximum voltage supply, to avoid underestimations.
 The estimates are then convoluted across the possible execution paths in a task to find energy distributions for individual tasks.
-Based on this, CleanCut returns warnings whenever it suspects a nontermination bug.
+Based on this, CleanCut returns warnings whenever it suspects a non-termination bug.
 Programmers must then defend against these; for example, by refactoring the code to define shorter tasks.
-This is not just laborious, but also detrimental to performance, as every task boundary incurs significant energy overhead due to committing results on non-volatile memory.
+This is not just laborious, but also detrimental to performance, as every task boundary incurs significant energy overhead due to committing a task's output on non-volatile memory.

-Colin et al. [17] argue that an accurate model may provide more genuine warnings, but was out of scope.
+Colin et al. [17] argue that an analytical model may provide more accurate warnings, but was out of scope.
 Using EPIC with CleanCut, we prove this argument.
 For long execution paths in a task that use the capacitor to near depletion, the difference between the actual used energy-accurately modeled by EPIC-and CleanCut's estimations obtained as described above, can be significant.
 This results in false positives, that is, non-termination bugs are suspected for paths that may safely complete with the given energy budget.
+Such warnings simply do not appear using EPIC.

 Setup.
 We use the same applications as in CleanCut [17]: i) an Activity Recognition (AR) application similar to Sec.
-5.2, ii) a Cuckoo Filter (CF) that efficiently tests set membership, iii) a Coldchain Equipment Monitor (CEM) application, and iv) an implementation of the RSA algorithm.
+4.4, ii) a Cuckoo Filter (CF) that efficiently tests set membership, iii) a Coldchain Equipment Monitor (CEM) application, and iv) an implementation of the RSA algorithm.

-The placement of task boundaries in all applications is the one of CleanCut [17].
+The placement of task boundaries is the one of CleanCut [17].
 We then estimate the energy consumption of every possible execution path in a task using CleanCut with EPIC, compared with CleanCut using a synthetic model that safely approximates that of CleanCut, whose hardware and source code are not available.
 This model follows the recommendation that the energy consumption of each basic block should be estimated near the maximum voltage to avoid underestimations [17].

-We use a 10μ F capacitor as found on Intel WISP 4.1 devices, and consider an MSP430G2553 running at 8 MHz.
+We use a $10\mu$ F capacitor, which can be found on Intel WISP 4.1 devices, and consider an MSP430G2553 running at 8 MHz.